-The division director designates (e.g. the best neutral party or person) to serve as the referee for a particular meet.
+The division director will serve as the referee for a particular meet.
 The referee will enforce all rules and make final decisions at meets.
+The division director may designate another individual to act as referee if necessary.
 It is preferred that the referee be certified by the ITTF, USATT, or another member association of the ITTF.